Vito Vincent (Image credit: vitovincentthecat.com)

 Sometimes I get asked about how to break into the world of cat acting and modeling, but admittedly it's a topic I don't really know that much about.
 A fascinating article in the Los Angeles Times called "A star isn't born - yet" recently shed some light on the mysterious world of cat casting, specifically focusing on Vito Vincent, an ambitious orange tabby who relocated with his owner to Los Angeles after finding some success in New York City.

 Vito, now five, may look familiar to some.
-His most famous roles to date have been on "The Colbert Report," where he hilariously played the role of Senior Correspondent Christianne Aman-purr, and on "30 Rock," where he played the role of Tina Fey's cat, Emily Dickinson.
+His most famous role to date has been on "The Colbert Report," where he hilariously played the role of Senior Correspondent Christianne Aman-purr.

 The popular adage of "if you can make it there, you can make it anywhere" hasn't proved to be true in Vito's case.
 It's now been nearly a year since the move, but the former rescue who is also a certified therapy cat, hasn't booked a gig since.
 Unlike in NYC, where agencies don't have the space to house their charges, Hollywood consists of a small handful of companies where studios go when they need an animal actor.
 They're not as likely to turn to a private owner, especially for a tabby cat, and one agent notes that if they need something they don't have, they just turn to someone they know.
 (As an interesting aside, Debbie Pearl, owner of Paws for Effect, relates that she thought of a friend's pet when "Glee" wanted a fat cat to play Lord Tubbington).